UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Related Works

 Beyond IQA, several other image databases \cite{murray2012ava, li2023LSDIRLargeScale, zhang2021benchmarking, liu2020comprehensive} might help create predictive models.
 For instance, one way to do this is to pre-train an image encoder in a self-supervised manner \cite{madhusudana2022image, agnolucci2024arniqa, agnolucci2024qualityaware}.

-Alternatively, one could employ datasets annotated for related tasks.
-An example is the \texttt{AVA} \cite{murray2012ava} datasets, which underscores image aesthetics rather than their technical quality.
+Alternatively, one could utilize datasets annotated for related tasks.
+An example is the \texttt{AVA} \cite{murray2012ava} dataset, which assesses image aesthetics rather than their technical quality.
 Nonetheless, the two tasks are different, and training on aesthetics-related labels could only be marginally beneficial for predicting technical quality.

 Image restoration datasets \cite{li2023LSDIRLargeScale, zhang2021benchmarking, liu2020comprehensive} might also be suited for pre-training.
 For instance, \texttt{LSDIR} is a large-scale dataset for image restoration comprising about 87,000 high-resolution images collected from Flickr.
-These images were manually inspected by human annotators to ensure high quality.
+Human annotators manually inspected these images to ensure high quality.
 Zhang \etal \cite{zhang2021benchmarking} introduce the \texttt{UHDSR4K} and the \texttt{UHDSR8K}, which contain 8099 images of 4K resolution and 2966 images of 8K resolution.
 The images in these datasets are collected from the Internet and depict a broad range of content.